kovvuruRajesh/Food_Delivery_MERN/README.md

 ---

-Both the frontend and backend must be running concurrently for the full application to work correctly.
+⚠️ Note: Both the frontend and backend servers must run concurrently for the application to work properly.
 The frontend runs on port `3000`, and the backend runs on port `8080`.

 ---

-## Contributing
+## 🤝 Contributing

+We welcome contributions!
+Feel free to:

-Feel free to open a pull request or report any issues.
-Contributions are welcome!
+🛠️ Open a pull request
+📝 Report issues
+Contributions are highly appreciated!